ChunghaSung/JSdep/artemis-modified/README.md

 This version is modified to use JSdep
 Written by Chungha Sung.

-All modified parts are commented by "//MODIFIED by CH"
+All modified parts are tagged by "//MODIFIED by CH"

 -------------------
 Copyright 2013 Aarhus University